-A minor in philosophy requires a minimum of 17 credit hours.
-The minor program is designed by the student with his or her faculty advisor to meet the student's educational objectives.
+The philosophy minor consists of a minimum of 17 credit hours, with no more than two courses at Level 1.
+The minor program is designed by the student with his or her philosophy advisor to meet the student's academic objectives.